 Personal Property Tax Virginia – How To Calculate it?

 Personal property tax in Virginia is based on your appraised value and is the most common form of taxation.
-For calculating property taxes, you should have a clear picture of your personal property and their current value.
-If you need to know how to calculate personal property tax in Virginia, then here are some tips for you.
+You should have a clear picture of your personal property and its current value for calculating property taxes.
+If you need to know how to calculate personal property tax in Virginia, here are some tips.
+Did you know Virginia imposes a unique property tax on all items owned by a person in Virginia?
+It applies to all types of personal property, including real estate, vehicles, boats, farm equipment, and even livestock and household pets.

+Virginia imposes a personal property tax on all items owned by a person in Virginia.
+It applies to all types of personal property, including real estate, vehicles, boats, farm equipment, and even livestock and household pets.
 The Commonwealth of Virginia has a state sales tax.
 It is imposed on retail sales by the vendor in addition to the sales tax charged by local jurisdictions.
 As of January 1, 2014, the tax rate on retail sales is 6.3%.
 There are two types of taxes involved.
 One is the General Sales Tax (GST).
 The other is the personal property tax (PPD).

 What is Personal Property Tax (P.P.T.)?